-Thompson Road South runs through the heart of Milton's north end, connecting the residential fabric of Beaty, Coates, and Clarke neighbourhoods.
+Thompson Road South runs north-south through the heart of Milton, connecting the residential fabric of Clarke, Coates, and Beaty neighbourhoods.

-Public elementary catchment draws to Chris Hadfield Public School and Anne J. MacArthur Public School, each about a five-minute drive.
-Catholic elementary students attend Our Lady of Fatima or St. Scholastica, both roughly six minutes away.
-Secondary students in the public board route to Milton District High School, four minutes by car; Catholic secondary options include Bishop P.F.
-Reding and St. Francis Xavier, each about five minutes.
-The range of nearby schools gives families flexibility across both boards and multiple program offerings.
+Public elementary catchment draws to Chris Hadfield PS or Anne J. MacArthur PS, both a five-minute drive; Catholic elementary students attend Our Lady of Fatima Catholic ES or St. Scholastica Catholic ES, roughly six minutes away.
+Secondary students have two strong options: Milton District High School (public, four minutes) and Bishop P.F.
+Reding Catholic SS (Catholic, five minutes).
+The proximity to multiple schools at each level gives families flexibility in program fit without crossing the neighbourhood.

-No closed sales on record for Thompson Road South in the recent period.
+Sale activity on Thompson Road South in the recent period.
+Stats reflect closed transactions only.

 Rental activity on Thompson Road South across recent months.
 Breakdown by bed count below.